jamitzky/pupyMPI/documentation/mpirun.rst

 Passing arguments through to the user script
 --------------------------------------------
-Normally the internal mpi code will handle all command line arguments and return an error if one or several arguments can't be recognized.
+Normally the internal MPI code will handle all command line arguments and return an error if one or several arguments can't be recognized.
 So if your mpi program accepts arguments like "-a -b" the following will **FAIL**::

     # WRONG
     mpirun.py -c -a -b  the-user-script.py

-Instead use the GNU argument-stop sign "--" and add the paramters after that.
+Instead use the GNU argument-stop sign "--" and add the parameters after that.
 For example::

     # RIGHT